Xunnamius/black-flag/README.md

 ```

 We could publish right now if we wanted to.
 The CLI would be perfectly
+functional in that it would run to completion regardless of its current lack of
-functional, could be installed via `npm i -g myctl`, and called from the CLI as
+useful features.
+Our new package could then be installed via `npm i -g myctl`,
-`myctl`.
-Let's hold off on that for now though.
+and called from the CLI as `myctl`!
+Let's hold off on that though.

 You may have noticed that Black Flag calls `yargs::strict(true)` on
 auto-discovered commands by default.
 In fact, commands are configured with